ivoneijr/ivoneijr/README.md

 ### **Iris - Data Drieven Marketing (Jan 2019 - Jan 2020)**
 Role: **Full-Stack Software Specialist**

-Nessa empresa, o produto final é um CDP (customer data plataform) baseado em big data, o sistema possui um ETL desenvolvido em python, com diversos serviços desenvolvidos em nodejs e um frontend desenvovlido com react e redux.
+In this company, the final product is a CDP (customer data platform) based on big data, the system has an ETL developed in python, with several services developed in nodejs and a frontend developed with react and redux.

-Comecei liderando o time de backend, desenvolvendo serviços de importação de dados, api para o frontend, serviços de pub/sub e apis para serem consumidas por terceiros.
+I started leading the backend team, developing data import services, backend for the frontend, pub/sub services and apis to be consumed by third parties.

-Nesse momento, participei da prototipação e auxiliando o time na migração da api principal do produto para graphql e typescript.
+At that time, I participated in the prototyping and helping the team in the migration of the main product api to graphql and typescript.

-Com o tempo assumi também a posição de liderança tecnica do frontend, prototipando e auxiliando o time a desenvolver o frontend v2 com typescript e graphql.
+Over time I also assumed the position of technical leadership of the frontend, prototyping and helping the team to develop the frontend v2 with typescript and graphql.

-Após algum tempo também auxiliei o time de QA a desenvolver um projeto para testes automatizados utilizando ruby.
+After some time I also helped the QA team to develop a project for automated testing using ruby.

 <br/>